List of Philippine National Railways stations

-Philippine National Railways used to provide passenger services in two directions from the capital, thus serving various towns and cities north and south of Manila.
-This list contains stations of both Northrail and Southrail, and the various spur lines from both Northrail and Southrail, as well as stations within Metro Manila.
-The Northrail is also known as the Green Line, while the Southrail is also known as the Orange Line.
+The Philippine National Railways used to provide passenger services in two directions from the capital, thus serving various towns and cities north and south of Manila.
+This list contains stations of both the North Main Line and South Main Line, and the various spur lines from both lines, as well as stations within Metro Manila.
 Former termini or terminal stations are in bold and former or defunct stations are in italic.

 North Main Line

 Stations along the Manila-San Fernando Line were abandoned and closed.
 San Fernando-Dagupan closed in 1983, Dagupan-Tarlac in 1988 and Tarlac-Malolos in 1989.
 The eruption of Mount Pinatubo further shortened services up to Meycauayan in 1991 until it was closed in 1997.